-(A) Each member [of the Association] which has not previously filed advertisements with the [Association] Department (or with a registered securities exchange having standards comparable to those contained in this Rule) [shall] must file its initial advertisement with the Department at least [ten] 10 business days prior to use and shall continue to file its advertisements at least

-[ten] 10 business days prior to use for a period of one year.
+(A) Each member [of the Association] that [which] has not previously filed advertisements with the [Association] Department (or with a registered securities exchange having standards comparable to those contained in this Rule) [shall] must file its initial advertisement with the Department at least [ten] 10 business days prior to use and shall continue to file its advertisements at least [ten] 10 business days prior to use for a period of one year.
 [The member must provide with each filing the actual or anticipated date of first use.]

-- [(B) Except for advertisements related to exempted securities (as defined in Section 3(a)(12) of the Act), municipal securities, direct participation programs or investment company securities, members subject to the requirements of paragraph (c)(3)(A) of this Rule may, in lieu of filing with the Association, file advertisements on the same basis, and for the same time periods specified in that subparagraph, with any registered securities exchange having standards comparable to those contained in this Rule.] - [(4) (A)] (B) Notwithstanding the foregoing provisions, the Department, upon review of a member's advertising and/or sales literature, and after determining that the member has departed [and there is a reasonable likelihood that the member will again depart] from the standards of this Rule, may require that such member file all advertising and/or sales literature, or the portion of such member's material which is related to any specific types or classes of securities or services, with the Department, at least [ten] 10 business days prior to use.
-[The member must provide with each filing the actual or anticipated date of first use.] - [(B)] The Department [shall] will notify the member in writing of the types of material to be filed and the length of time such requirement is to be in effect.
+[(B) Except for advertisements related to exempted securities (as defined in Section 3(a)(12) of the Act), municipal securities, direct participation programs or investment company securities, members subject to the requirements of paragraph (c)(3)(A) of this Rule may, in lieu of filing with the Association, file advertisements on the same basis, and for the same time periods specified in that subparagraph, with any registered securities exchange having standards comparable to those contained in this Rule.]

+[(4) (A)] (B) Notwithstanding the foregoing provisions, the Department, upon review of a member's advertising and/or sales literature, and after determining that the member has departed [and there is a reasonable likelihood that the member will again depart] from the standards of this Rule, may require that such member file all advertising and/or sales literature, or the portion of such securities or services, with the Department, at least [ten] 10 business days prior to use.
+[The member must provide with each filing the actual or anticipated date of first use.]

+[(B)] The Department [shall] will notify the member in writing of the types of material to be filed and the length of time such requirement is to be in effect.

 [The requirement shall not exceed one year, however, and shall not take effect until 30 days after the member receives the written notice, during which time the member may request a hearing under Rule 9514, and any such hearing shall be held in reasonable conformity with the hearing and appeal procedures of the Rule 9510 Series.]
-Any filing requirement imposed under this paragraph will take effect 30 calendar days after the member receives the written notice, during which time the member may appeal pursuant to the hearing and appeal procedures of the Code of Procedure contained in the Rule 9000 Series.
+Any filing requirement imposed under this paragraph will take effect 30 calendar days after the member receives the written notice, during which time the member may appeal pursuant to the hearing and appeal procedures of the Code of Procedure contained in the Rule 9510 Series.

-Cross Reference - Section 13 of Schedule A to the By-Laws of the NASD (Review Charge for Advertisement, Sales Literature, and Other Such Material Filed or Submitted)